 Formica rufa (featured), Formica sp.

-Established colonies normally have around 100,000 workers with about 100 queens.
+Established colonies can have around 100,000 workers with about 100 queens.
 However some nests have been reported to have up to half a million individuals.

-12-15mm, dark reds and blacks, mostly polygyn (multiple queens per colony).
+The wood ant queen is typically 12-15mm, she is dark red and black, and mostly polygyn (multiple queens per colony).

 They are known to have live for up to 15 years.

 Take a look at the Gigapan link below, here you can really zoom in on one of these wood ants.

 Wood ants have large mandibles allow for mid level bite.
 Wood ants species ‘Formica rufa‘ are legally protected in many countries, nests should not be disturbed.

 Formica rufa is a protected species and so is not suitable as a pet.
 They would also very hard to look after due to their requirements of fresh pine needles, fresh resin and large foraging space.
 Other wood ant species make much more suitable pets i.e ‘Formica fusca‘.